-- For your safety, make certain that the following items have been checked and rechecked before you take your RV unit on the road.
-Be sure to read APPENDIX A: PRE-TRAVEL CHECK for additional driving checks.
+For your safety, make certain that the following items have been checked and rechecked before you take your RV on the road.
+Be sure to read APPENDIX A: PRE-TRAVEL CHECK for additional diriving checks.

-FRONT JACKS: The front jacks must be raised as far as possible.
+All jacks and levelers-Must be raised as far as possible.

-LIGHTS: The following lights should be tested on both the RV and the tow vehicle: brake lights, warning lights, flashers, clearance lights, taillights and tow vehicle headlights.
-Clean all lens covers.
+Lights-The following lights should be tested on both the RV and the tow vehicle: brake lights, warning lights, flashers, clearance lights, taillights and tow vehicle headlights.